Asunaro

 It flutters in the blue sky

-During the Edo period, samurai at the Boy's Festival had a custom of decorating armor helmets and warrior dolls in hopes of healthy growth for children, and setting flag banners in the garden.
+During the Edo period, samurai families had a custom at the Boy's Festival to decorate armor helmets and warrior dolls in hopes of healthy growth for children, and to raise banners in the garden.

 It flutters in the blue sky

-In the houses of ordinary people other than samurai, carp streamers can now be set up instead of flag banners.
-It is said that the powerful appearance of the carp in the sky of Hiroshige's work is a symbol of the reconstruction of the time.
+In houses of common people other than samurai families, carp streamers can now be set up instead of flag banners.
+It is said that the powerful appearance of the carp in the heavens of Hiroshige's work symbolizes the reconstruction of that time.

-In the Edo period, the main carp streamers were black carp in color.
+The main carp streamers in the Edo period were black koi.
 Nowadays, you can see colorful carp streamers mixed with black, red, and blue.

 It flutters in the blue sky